radualexandrub/Android-SQLite-Database-MultipleTables/README.md

 The interface and functionality of the application made in Android Studio will allow the user to perform operations: view, add, edit, delete.
 Viewing the connection tables will mean viewing the data referenced in the other tables.

 ## Application description:
+This app will allow the user to do the following operations:
+- To register as a Client user, by creating an account in the database (eg: an entry in the Users table, separated from the rest of the schema).
+- To access the application by logging in either as a Client user or as an Administrator user.
+Customers can perform the following operations: viewing, adding and modifying data.
+The administrator can perform the operations of viewing, adding, modifying and deleting data.
+(To create a new Administrator user, it is needed to open Android Studio and call **db.InsertUtilizator("InsertName", "InsertPass", "Admin");** method in one of the **onCreate** methods (either from Activity_Login.java or Activity_Register.java)
+- View data in each table.
+- Insert data into each of the tables.
+- Edit the data (hold down a record in a table to acces the edit/delete menu)
+- Sort the doctors table by name of doctor or by specialization.
+- Change the current authenticated user.